-In addition, points may be posted to your driving record.
-Under Michigan’s point system, each traffic violation has a point value, which is set by law in the Michigan Vehicle Code.
-Points are placed on your driver record only after you have been convicted or found guilty of a misdemeanor or responsible for a civil infraction.
-Points placed on your driver record remain there for two years from the date of conviction.
+Michigan operates on a point system where each traffic violation carries a specific point value established by the Michigan Vehicle Code.
+Points are only added to your driver record after a conviction or finding of guilt for a misdemeanor or responsibility for a civil infraction.
+These points remain on your record for two years from the date of conviction.

 Manslaughter, negligent homicide, or other felony involving use of a motor vehicle.

 Operating under the influence of liquor or drugs.